For school administrators, admissions and enrollment goals are always of primary concern.

 Regular student engagement polls and surveys let you become better acquainted with your students and any obstacles they may be dealing with.

-With the right insights, you’ll be able to address issues quickly and prevent some problems before they even begin.
+With the right insights, you’ll have predictive analytics to be able to address issues quickly and prevent some problems before they even begin.

 When offering in-person surveys, be sure to follow best practices to ensure authentic results.